-Governance area Leader Photo Responsibilities and support Risk and Compliance Martine van Oppenraaij Managing Director Martine van Oppenraaij is a Risk and Compliance Managing Director, having joined the Firm in 2021.
-Based in Amsterdam, Martine is responsible for Risk and Compliance for London and the European offices.
+Governance area Leader Photo Responsibilities and support Risk and Compliance Martine van Oppenraaij Managing Director, Head of Risk & Compliance Martine van Oppenraaij is Managing Director, Head of Risk & Compliance, having joined the firm in 2021.
+Based in Amsterdam, Martine is responsible for Risk and Compliance for London and the European offices and is also one of the Directors of the AEIMNL Board.
 Martine has extensive experience in enterprise and operational risk management, financial crime risk management, investigations, compliance, and audit in different roles at KPMG and Aegon.
 Martine is a member of the Institute of Chartered Accountants in the Netherlands and holds a Post-master's degree in Accountancy from the University of Amsterdam, a Master of Science degree in Business Administration from the RSM Erasmus University and a Bachelor of Business Administration degree in Hotel Management from the Hotel Management School Maastricht.
 Legal Toby Smith General Counsel Toby was part of the team that founded Arcus in 2009.
 As General Counsel, Toby has oversight of all legal matters within Arcus.
-Toby is also a member of the Management Committee.
+Toby is also a member of ManCo and GP Boards.
 Before joining Arcus, Toby was Head of Legal for Babcock & Brown's European Infrastructure Team in London.
-Prior to that, he was a Senior Counsel at Amey plc, having previously been an associate Solicitor at Herbert Smith and Wragge & Co, where he qualified as a solicitor.
+Prior to that, he was a Senior Counsel at Arney plc, having previously been an associate Solicitor at Herbert Smith and Wragge & Co, where he qualified as a solicitor.
 He holds a BA Hons in History & Politics from Keele University, legal qualifications from the College of Law and an MSc (with Distinction) in International Strategy and Diplomacy from the London School of Economics and Political Science.
 Toby was admitted as a Solicitor in England and Wales in 1999.
 Finance Stuart Gray Chief Financial Officer Stuart was part of the team that founded Arcus in 2009.
+Stuart is the CFO of Arcus and is also a member of ManCo and GP Boards.
 Prior to joining Arcus, Stuart was Tax Director with Babcock & Brown in London.
 Before Babcock & Brown, Stuart was Global Head of Tax at Taylor, Nelson Sofres based in London.
 Stuart started his career with Andersen and Sanmina SCI in Glasgow.
-Stuart holds a BA from the University of Glasgow.
+Stuart holds a BA from University of Glasgow.
 Stuart is a member of the Institute of Chartered Tax Advisors and the Institute of Chartered Accountants Scotland.
-Asset Management & ESG Neil Krawitz Head of Asset Management & ESG 3 Neil was part of the team that founded Arcus in 2009.
-Neil was appointed as Arcus' Head of Asset Management in February 2016 and leads the coordination and best practice sharing activities with the Arcus asset management teams.
+Asset Management & ESG Neil Krawitz Head of Asset Management & ESG Neil was part of the team that founded Arcus in 2009.
+Neil was appointed as Arcus Head of Asset Management in February 2016 and leads the coordination and best practice sharing activities with the Arcus asset management teams.
 In his role as the Head of ESG, Neil drives improvements in Arcus and investee company ESG management.
-Neil is a member of the Arcus Management Committee.
+Neil is a member of ManCo.
 Neil holds a BCom from University of New South Wales (Australia).
-In addition, Neil is a member of The Chartered Accountants Australia & New all HR functions the HR function across all Arcus locations, with over 15 years of global experience across
+In addition, Neil is a member of The Chartered Accountants Australia and New Zealand.
+Human Resources Sarah Curme Head of HR Sarah joined Arcus as Head of HR in 2023.
+Based in London, Sarah is responsible for the HR function across all Arcus locations, with 15-plus years of global experience across all HR functions within Technology companies.